millermatt/imds-spoof/documentation/imds-spoof-broker.md

 # Design

-The broker calls the external app and passes to parameters:
+The broker calls the external app and passes 2 parameters:

 - The name of the Docker container that iniated the request
 - A base64 encoded JSON string that represents the IMDS request.
 By using base64 we can avoid quoting problems in the parameters.